 Thursday 16.5.1985, Singapore

 I had found out that my finances would not hold for long so I had to transfer money from home.
-I stressed a lot and sweated even more in the tropical heat to find the American Express office first, and then the bank just to learn that I had to tell the bank at home to telegraph money here.
+This caused me to stress a lot and I sweated even more in the tropical heat to find the American Express office first, and then the bank just to learn that I had to tell the bank at home to telegraph money here.

 I therefore called home for five minutes (about 11 USD) and realised that today was a bank holiday and tomorrow the Norwegian Constitution day.
 As I hadn’t planned to stay long in Singapore I told my mother that I’d rather call home from Kuala Lumpur.
 Anyway, it was nice with a chat, despite all that.